GetStream/butterfly/README.md

 </p><br>

 <p align="center">
-🦋 Butterfly helps to build adaptive and responsive UIs for Android with Jetpack WindowManager. <br>
+🦋 Butterfly helps you to build adaptive and responsive UIs for Android with Jetpack WindowManager. <br>
-Also, supports useful functions for Jetpack Compose and LiveData integration.
+Also, it supports useful functions for Jetpack Compose and LiveData integration.

 </p><br>